 This table allows you to track how far along you are with each individual application.
 It groups together information from different tables that is pertinent to the application and scheduling a showing for the home.

-- Looking to sell by.
-This field is in date format, month/day/year, and it lists the date that the owners are looking to sell the property by.
+Looking to sell by.
+This field lists the date that the owners are looking to sell the property by.

-- Looking to sell in November.
+Looking to sell in November.
 Displays only houses where the owners want to finalize the sale by the end of November.
 The applications are organized by the earliest ideal sell date to the latest ideal sell date.

 When you’re emailing back and forth with several contacts, keeping track of which realtor is associated with which property requires impressive memory.
 This table identifies each realtor, the company they represent, and highlights of your interactions in case you have more questions or would like to follow up with them.
 The contacts are sorted in alphabetical order.